PixelatedSpade/PixelatedSpade/README.md

 - 🍁 I live in Ontario, Canada!

-- 🛠 I am majoring in Chemical Engineering,
+- 🛠 I am majoring in Physics

-- 🖥️ with a minor in Computer Science!

 - 📫 How to reach me: at Discord **PixelatedSpade#0498**
 - 📫 How to reach me: on Twitter **@PixelatedSpade**